 The source for each channel may be Silence, Fixed tone (a range of fixed frequencies), variable tone (where the frequency can be set on 1 Hz steps from 1 Hz to 23.99 kHz), white noise, or AV Delay.
+The AES input may also be selected if present.
 If the Dolby Generation option has been purchased, the source may be set to Dolby at which time the other channel in the audio pair is also set to Dolby and gain control is disabled.